Hypogonadism is a syndrome in which insufficient production of sex hormones is disturbed or observed.

 |Patches with testosterone (scrotal and cutaneous) **|| Androderm |

 |2.5-7.5 mg daily|

 Notes: * - hepatoxic and banned in a number of countries; ** - not registered in Russia; *** - discontinued.

 - therapy with exogenous hormonal drugs;

-Stimulating therapy of chronic hepatitis is aimed at stimulating the production of testosterone and spermatogenesis.
-Conducting stimulating therapy is considered possible if, after a three-day injection of CG in a dose of 1500-2000 IU, the level of the initial testosterone in a patient increases by 50-60%.
+Stimulant therapy of CG is aimed at stimulating the production of testosterone and spermatogenesis.
+Conducting stimulating therapy is considered possible if, after three-day injections of CG at a dose of 1500-2000 PIECES, the level of initial testosterone in a patient increases by 50-60%.

-Preparations of CG: Chorionic gonadotropin , Bigonadil, Horagon, Pregnil, Profazi, Ovitrel, Louveris.
+CG products: Chorionic gonadotropin , Bigonadil, Horagon, Putril, Profazi, Ovitrel, Luveris.

 |Chorionic gonadotropin (500, 1000, 5000 PIECES in 1 bottle)||Profazi (500, 1000, 2000, 5000 PIECES in 1 bottle)|